myteeNatanwit/DayNight/README.md

 Day Night
 =========

-Very simple time detectiong to change the Dom to its day/night class.
+Very simple time detecting to change the Dom to its day/night class.
 However, this required as an important feature of the project with Toptal.
 The sample shows a few classes affect by the time.
 By adding a timer, the UI can be richer presented.

 #idea
 Checking current loading time, if it is between 7am and 8pm then it is day time.